First Barons' War: First siege of Dover

-In the meantime, the King of France taunted his son for trying to conquer England without first seizing its key port: Dover.
+In the meantime, Philip taunted Louis for trying to conquer England without first seizing its key port at Dover.
 The royal castles at Canterbury and Rochester, their towns, and indeed, most of Kent had already fallen to Louis.
 However, when he moved on to Dover Castle on 25 July, it was prepared.
 Its constable, Hubert de Burgh, had a well-supplied garrison of men.

 The first siege began on 19 July, with Louis taking the high ground to the north of the castle.
-His men successfully undermined the barbican and attempted to topple the castle gate, but De Burgh's men managed to repel the invaders, blocking the breach in the walls with giant timbers.
+His men successfully undermined the barbican and attempted to topple the castle gate, but de Burgh's men managed to repel the invaders, blocking the breach in the walls with giant timbers.
 (After the siege the weak northern gate was blocked and tunnels were built in that area, to St John's Tower, and the new Constable's Gate and Fitzwilliam's Gate.)

 In the meantime, Louis's occupation of Kent was being undermined by a guerrilla force of Wealden archers raised and led by William of Cassingham.

-After three months spent besieging the castle and a large part of his forces being diverted by the siege, Louis called a truce on 14 October and soon returned to London.
+After three months spent besieging the castle and a large part of his forces being diverted by the siege, Louis called a truce on 14 October and returned to London.

 Sieges of Windsor and Rochester

-Apart from Dover, the only castle to hold out against Louis was that at Windsor, where 60 loyalist knights survived a two-month siege, despite severe damage to the structure of its lower ward.
+Apart from Dover, the only castle to hold out against Louis was Windsor Castle, where 60 loyalist knights survived a two-month siege, despite severe damage to the structure of its lower ward.
 That was immediately repaired in 1216 by Henry III, who further strengthened the defences with the construction of the western curtain wall, much of which survives today.
 The damage was caused possibly by the castle having been besieged by the barons in 1189, less than 30 years earlier.

-In 1206, John had spent £115 on repairs to Rochester Castle, and he had even preemptively held it during the year of the negotiations leading up to Magna Carta, but the Charter's terms had forced him to hand it back into the custody of Stephen Langton, Archbishop of Canterbury, in May 1215.
+In 1206 John had spent £115 on repairs to Rochester Castle, and he had even pre-emptively held it during the year of the negotiations leading up to Magna Carta, but the charter's terms had forced him to hand it back into the custody of Stephen Langton, Archbishop of Canterbury, in May 1215.
 The rebel barons had then sent troops under William d'Aubigny to the castle, to whom its constable Reginald de Cornhill opened the castle's gates.
 Thus, during October 1215 on his marching from Dover to London, John found Rochester in his way and on 11 October began besieging it in person.

-The rebels were expecting reinforcements from London but John sent fire ships out to burn their route in, the city's bridge over the Medway.
-Robert Fitzwalter rode out to stop the king and fought his way onto the bridge but eventually being beaten back into the castle.
-John also sacked the cathedral, took anything of value and stabled his horses in it, all as a slight to Langton.
+The rebels were expecting reinforcements from London, but John sent fire ships out to burn the bridge over the Medway to stall the advance.
+Robert Fitzwalter rode out to stop the king and fought his way onto the bridge but was eventually beaten back into the castle.
+John also sacked Rochester Cathedral, took anything of value and stabled his horses in it, all as a slight to Langton.
 Orders were then sent to the men of Canterbury.